Kaliko525-tech/etch--a-sketch/README.md

 got it working but not as intended, it is just doubling the divs or adding onto the already exsisting divs. so I need it to now remove any old divs first then add the new ones to create the new grid.

+25/03/23

+Today I will be implementing the 'hover' chang colour effect to complete this project. so far I know the event is called onmouseover, but wether to use a onmouseout event too is another question.

+neither was the answer, I wanted just plain mouseover. now to implement it with all of them. got it to work yay!